 Debra Ann “Debbie” Snyder walked thru heaven’s gates on Sunday evening, February 2, 2020.
 We know she was greeted with smiles as her father and husband had their arms open wide welcoming her home.
 There is refuge in our tears knowing that the three of them, along with others that have gone before us, are among the angels looking out for us.
 We know she is rejoicing in her new status as guardian angel, as there is not a role more suited for our beloved Debbie.
 Memorial services will be at 2:00 pm Saturday, February 15, 2020 at Shaffer Funeral Home’s Pioneer Chapel.

-To send flowers in memory of Debra Ann Snyder, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Debra Ann Snyder, please visit our Heartfelt Sympathies Store.

 Debbie Jones was born on February 17th, 1961 to Ann and Al Jones.
 She was the first born of four siblings and the only girl.
 Debbie was big sister to Albert, Kevin, and John Jones.
 She loved each of them individually, yet the same, having a close-knit bond that stood the test of time.
 From their beginning to her end, Debbie’s brothers were her world.
 Seeing to their needs and wants is what drove her.
 Debbie’s passion for family was undeniably stronger than most which contributed to the caliber of mother she would become.
 She had three children.
 Robert , who gave her two grandchildren.
 Jennifer Wallace, who gave her three grandchildren, Emily Ann Marie, and Ashley Stewart who also gave her two grandchildren.